 By its nature, Flash enabled a period during the early 2000s of extraordinary creativity online.
 Flash was flexible and it was total, able to support complex, layered animation, branching narratives, user-triggered events, video and audio.
 It was also possible for not-so-techie designers (like myself) to use.
 I made client websites in Flash, and I also made online artworks that existed solely to provide intriguing, interactive experiences for users.

-Video excerpted from a Flash animation by Julia Stoops
+Below is a short video excerpted from a Flash animation by Julia Stoops:

 Out with a Whimper